desert5/wargame-server-control/README.md

 -------------------
  - User operates, depending on the information about current state of the game (gamestate var), players information (players dictionary, keys - player id) and information of event happened (handler function arguments)
+ - User reacts with rcon commands via function rconCommand
  - User code intended to be placed in functions in "Custom actions" section

 Notes:
 ------------------